Luis-omega/DayuriParserGenerator/README.md

   error reporting capabilities in the LL range of options.

 - Easy integration with HDayuri, a functional language I'm working on.

+## To Do

+- Build core of grammar analysis, from surface syntax to dfa.
+- Refactor code to improve readability.
+- Document code.
+- Add macro system to augment BNF to EBNF.
+- Add lexer functionality by integrating a regular grammar analysis.
+- Add code generation starting with Haskell and allowing other languages.